-- (h) Purchases from Contractors Convicted of Public Entity Crimes.
-The University shall not accept a competitive solicitation from, or purchase commodities or contractual services from, a person or affiliate who has been convicted of a public entity crime and has been placed on the State of Florida's convicted vendor list for a period of 36 months from the date of being added to the convicted vendor list. - (i) Competitive Solicitation Notice of Award.
-After evaluating the responses to a competitive solicitation, the purchasing director Director of Purchasing, or a designee, shall make a determination as to the successful response based on the method of award contained in the competitive solicitation.
-A notice of award shall be posted electronically by posting a Competitive Solicitation Tabulation Sheet, or other appropriate document, on the purchasing department Purchasing Department Web Site on the date and time listed in the competitive solicitation or as soon as reasonably possible after the responses are evaluated.
+(h) Purchases from Contractors Convicted of Public Entity Crimes.
+The University shall not accept a competitive solicitation from, or purchase commodities or contractual services from, a person or affiliate who has been convicted of a public entity crime and has been placed on the State of Florida's convicted vendor list for a period of 36 months from the date of being added to the convicted vendor list.

+(i) Competitive Solicitation Notice of Award.
+After evaluating the responses to a competitive solicitation, the purchasing director, or a designee, shall make a determination as to the successful response based on the method of award contained in the competitive solicitation.
+A notice of award shall be posted electronically by posting a Competitive Solicitation Tabulation Sheet, or other appropriate document, on the purchasing department Web Site of the purchasing department that issued the competitive solicitation, on the date and time listed in the competitive solicitation or as soon as reasonably possible after the responses are evaluated.
 The Competitive Solicitation Tabulation Sheet shall contain the competitive solicitation name, the name of each responder including those whose responses were rejected, the dollar amount(s) of each response or the number of points awarded, the date and hour that it was posted and the date and hour that the posting period ends.
-The Notice of Award Web Site shall be maintained by the purchasing department Purchasing Department and shall be available for public inspection at all times during regular University business hours.
-Any person who is adversely effected by the University's decision or intended decision regarding a competitive solicitation shall file in writing a protest which shall be received in the appropriate purchasing department Purchasing Department before the end of the 72 hour posting period or within 72 hours after the protestant received actual notice by other delivery of the decision, whichever occurs first.
+The Notice of Award Web Site shall be maintained by each department with delegated purchasing responsibility, the purchasing department and shall be available for public inspection at all times during regular University business hours.
+Any person who is adversely effected by the University's decision or intended decision regarding a competitive solicitation shall file in writing a protest which shall be received in the appropriate purchasing department responsible for issuing the competitive solicitation before the end of the 72 hour posting period shown on the Notice of Award, or within 72 hours after the protestant received actual notice by other delivery of the decision, whichever occurs first.
 The 72 hour period excludes the hours involved in weekends and University holidays.
 Weekends are deemed to begin at 5 PM on Friday and end at 8 AM on Monday.
 Holidays are deemed to begin at 5 PM at the end of a regular workday or 8 AM after a Sunday and end at 8 AM on the next regular University workday.
-A Request for Quotation secured from contractors listed as suppliers on state contracts in order to achieve economies of scale, regardless of their total price, are not a decision subject to BOG Regulation 18.002. s.
-120.57(3)(a), F.S.
+A Request for Quotation secured from contractors listed as suppliers on state contracts in order to achieve economies of scale, regardless of their total price, are not a decision subject to BOG Regulation 18.002.
 Posting of the proposed Notice of Award does not establish a contract between the University and the proposed supplier.